What does it mean to Rehost an application?

 - On-going production support as Managed Services

-The lift and shift method of migrating the legacy applications to a cloud environment is a way to achieve cloud computing benefits for applications not originally designed for the cloud.
-These benefits include increased availability, cloud scale performance and total cost of ownership.
-The realization of lift and shift migration goals depends upon how much detailed planning, feasibility study and impact analysis have been performed.
-This article provides some pointers to such detailed and elaborate planning exercise.
+The rehost method of migrating the on-premises applications to a cloud environment is a way to achieve cloud computing benefits for applications not originally designed for the cloud.
+These benefits include increased availability, cloud-scale performance, and total cost of ownership.
+The realization of rehosting migration goals depends upon how much detailed planning, data center assessment, and impact analysis have been performed.
+This post provides some pointers to developing a detailed and elaborate planning exercise.